palakrajdevneu/ENGR-0201-Organizing-Academic-Success-AI-for-Personalized-Learning/Module_2_Evaluation/README.md

 9.2 Preparing for Advanced Topics in AI for Personalized Learning

-### Integrated and Expanded Outline for Section 1 of Module 2: **Understanding AI Language Models and Chatbots**
+### and Expanded Outline for Section 1 of Module 2: **Understanding AI Language Models and Chatbots**

-This integrated outline combines detailed concepts, examples, and exercises to provide a comprehensive learning experience.
+This outline combines detailed concepts, examples, and exercises to provide a comprehensive learning experience.

 ---